-To fulfil this aim, the Program is based on the notion the goal of zero discharge can by met by improving the implementation of the current regulatory system and, where weaknesses are identified, undertaking necessary reforms.
+To fulfil this aim, the Program has developed a research and outreach agenda which is anticipated will be carried forwarded in upcoming years.
+The research component is based on the notion the goal of zero discharge can by met by improving the implementation of the current regulatory system and where weaknesses are identified, undertaking necessary reforms.
 To this end, the National Wildlife Federation has developed "model water quality standards" - standards which seek to implement the term of the Agreement and provide adequate protection for aquatic life, wildlife and humans.
-CIELAP has undertaken model technologies for two industrial sectors, petroleum refining and pulp and paper.
-Another study has reviewed the institutional implications of implementing the Agreement

-The following report differs with the above studies somewhat since it reviews in detail the extent to which governments have undertaken pollution prevention initiatives as a means to achieve zero discharge.
-This review is followed by the development of a model pollution prevention law for each Great Lakes jurisdiction to adopt.
+CIELAP is also undertaking model technology based criteria, although the criteria will be best demonstrated through a number of case studies.
+Another study will review the institutional implications of implementing the Agreement.
+The following report differs with the above studies in a way since it reviews in detail the extent to which governments have undertaken pollution prevention initiatives as a means to achieve zero discharge.
+This review is followed by the proposal for amendments to the Great Lakes Water Quality Agreement and the development of a model pollution prevention law for each Great Lakes jurisdiction to adopt.